morpht/letsencrypt_drupal/README.md

-# Let's Encrypt Acquia
+# Let's Encrypt Drupal

-Wrapper script for https://github.com/lukas2511/dehydrated opinionated towards running in Acquia Cloud environment and reporting to Slack.
+Wrapper script for https://github.com/lukas2511/dehydrated opinionated towards running in Drupal hosting environments and reporting to Slack.
 Slack is optional.
+Let's Encrypt challenge is published trough Drupal using Drush.
+There is no need to alter webserver settings or upload files.

 ## What it does

 * Installation (TL;DR version)
-  * `git clone` this repository to Acquia server
+  * `git clone` this repository to your server
   * Add configuration to your project.
-  * Add scheduled task to Acquia.
+  * Add cron task.
 * Every time script gets executed it will
   * Self update check.
   * Check if lukas2511/dehydrated is available and download it if needed.